A Category-Theoretic Analysis of Conformal Prediction: Conformal Prediction Regions as Functor Images

-In this section, we see how the correspondence $\IHDR_\alpha$ can be cast as a functor between two well-known categories.
-As a consequence, the Conformal Prediction Region can be seen as a functor image.
+In this section, we show that, for each $\alpha\in[0,1]$, the correspondence $\IHDR$ that takes a credal set and returns an $\alpha$-level IHDR in $Y$ can be written as a covariant functor between two natural inclusion categories, thus formalizing its monotonicity and compositionality: Inclusions of credal sets propagate to inclusions of regions.
+As a consequence, under consonance, the conformal prediction region appears as a functor image.

+Beyond conceptual clarity, this viewpoint yields a practical privacy-compatible aggregation principle.
+In federated settings \citep{LIU2024128019}, agents can share only (possibly privatized) credal set summaries; If privatization is performed via outer approximations $\widetilde{\mathcal M}\supseteq \mathcal M$, functoriality ensures the resulting regions are conservative (they cannot shrink), supporting privacy-compatible aggregation at the level of summary objects rather than raw data.